George Washington Bridge: Tolls

 Pedestrians and cyclists may cross free of charge on the south sidewalk.
 Pedestrians traveling in either direction originally paid tolls of 10 cents when the bridge opened.
 The pedestrian toll was reduced to 5 cents in 1935 and discontinued altogether in 1940.

 Open road tolling was implemented for drivers going from Palisades Interstate Parkway on February 2, 2020, on the lower level on November 7, 2020, and on the upper level on July 10, 2022.
-The tollbooths will be dismantled, and drivers will no longer be able to pay cash at the bridge.
-Instead, there will be cameras mounted onto new overhead gantries on the New Jersey side going to New York.
-A vehicle without E-ZPass will have a picture taken of its license plate and a bill for the toll will be mailed to its owner.
-For E-ZPass users, sensors will detect their transponders wirelessly.
+The tollbooths have been dismantled, and drivers can no longer pay cash at the bridge.
+Instead, cameras are mounted onto new overhead gantries on the New Jersey side going to New York.
+A vehicle without E-ZPass has a picture taken of its license plate and a bill for the toll mailed to its owner.
+For E-ZPass users, sensors detect their transponders wirelessly.
 In March 2020, due to the COVID-19 pandemic, all-electronic tolling was temporarily placed in effect for all Port Authority crossings, including the George Washington Bridge.
 Cash toll collection was temporarily reinstated on the upper level only from October 2020 to July 2022 while the required open road tolling infrastructure was being installed.
 The carpool discount was eliminated when open-road tolling commenced on the upper level in July 2022.
+The toll plazas were demolished starting in March 2023; the removal was expected to take two years.

-Historic toll rates
+Historical toll rates

-Tolls for the bridge cost $.50 one way in 1931, but have been raised over the years to a $17 cash toll for passenger vehicles, which was enacted on January 8, 2023.

 Prior to July 10, 2022, a discounted carpool toll ($7.75) was available at all times for cars with three or more passengers using NY or NJ E-ZPass, who proceed through a staffed toll lane (provided they have registered with the free "Carpool Plan"), except if entering from the Palisades Interstate Parkway entrance to the bridge.
 The Carpool Plan ended when the George Washington Bridge implemented cashless tolling.